A tool to execute FMUs and couple them to PDE-based solvers using preCICE.

 Get the Runner

-To install the three python packages with the Python package manager pip run:
+To install the three python packages from PyPI:

 The software is hosted on GitHub.
 Clone the repository and switch to the root directory: